masato1122/md2tau/README.md

-# dump2sed and sed2tau
+# dump2sed

-This code extracts linewidth of phonons from a specular energy density (SED) calculated with LAMMPS.

-## dump2sed

-* To calculate spectral energy density (SED) from a dump file of LAMMPS
+This code calculates spectral energy density (SED) of carbon nanotubes (CNTs) with a dump file of LAMMPS.
+Because the code is written by C++, large systems can be analyzed.

-## sed2tau
+# sed2tau

-* To extract linewidth or lifetime of phonons from SEDs
+This code extracts linewidth of phonons from a SED.

 ## Prerequisite

 * python>=3.0
 * lmfit

-## References
+# References

 * M. Ohnishi and J. Shiomi, Phys.
 Rev. B 104, 014306 (2021).
 * T. Kodama, M. Ohnishi, et. al. Nat.
 Mater.
 16, 892-897 (2017).